 Much more than a dessert

-Although I also offer a range of wedding centrepieces as part of my floral delivery service, with the addition of cake flowers, a second eye-catching centrepiece can also be created out of your scrumptious wedding cake!
+In addition to your wedding centrepieces as part of my wedding floral service with your cake flowers; a second eye-catching centrepiece can be created out of your gorgeous wedding cake!

 These delicate flowers are particularly popular because of their sweet fragrance.
 Because of their short stems, they, unfortunately, cannot be used in tall bouquets, but they are perfect in centrepieces, bridal bouquets or short vases.
-They have a vase life of approximately 4 days and come in lovely pastel colours, but also strong purple and red.
+They come in lovely pastel colours, but also strong purple and red.

 More commonly known as baby’s breath, this beautiful flower has a light and airy appearance.
-When put into wedding bouquets, it looks exquisite on its own or as a filler between other flowers.
-The unusual choice of baby’s breath in pink hues as proven very popular for wedding flowers arrangements in recent months.
+When put into bouquets, it looks exquisite on its own or as a filler between other flowers.
+The unusual choice of baby’s breath has proven very popular for wedding flowers arrangements in recent months.

 Roses are a classic choice for any wedding flowers day – they’re an all-time favourite for many brides.
 The most natural way to use roses is a combination of all the different kinds in one bunch – baby, large-headed, and garden roses.
 They look exquisite when the sizes and colours blend together in a bouquet or table display.